 There is a lot of complexity in the application of the qualified rollover rules to partnerships, such as venture capital funds, but the IRS has provided guidance in a detailed set of regulations that were published in 2007.
 These rules can be distilled to the following general principles, but as with most things relating to tax, the devil is in the details.

+- the partnership itself, with notification to the partners so they can opt out of the partnership’s election if desired,any eligible partner of the partnership, orany other partnership owned, directly or indirectly through an upper-tier partnership, by an eligible partner that also is a partner in the selling partnership.
 For example, if A is an eligible partner in partnerships ABC and XYZ, and ABC sells QSBS, then ABC, A, or XYZ can purchase replacement QSBS (for A’s benefit) in a qualified rollover transaction.

 Although the above rules generally are favorable to taxpayers, they do not appear as favorable to general partners (i.e., portfolio managers) that receive a carried interest in private equity and venture capital funds.
 This is because of an ambiguity between the operation of the gain exclusion and the above regulations.
 Until the IRS publishes guidance on this point, taxpayers that receive a carried interest should proceed with caution.